stendler/container-update-check/README.md

 The following container labels are utilized (substitute `updatecheck` with `$CONTAINER_UPDATE_LABEL` if set):
 - `updatecheck`: `true` to run the updatecheck, `false` or empty to not run the updatecheck
 - `updatecheck.tag`: remote image tag to check against, e.g. `stable` (defaulting to current tag)
+- `updatecheck.regex`: regex to filter the "newer" tags, after the current one with grep
 - `updatecheck.ntfy.topic`: topic to send the notification to (don't send a notification if not set or empty)
 - `updatecheck.ntfy.url`: url of an alternative ntfy instance (default `https://ntfy.sh`)
 - `updatecheck.ntfy.email`: also notify this email